IsoFrieze/SMWDisX/README.md

 J, E0, E1 versions only have the ROM header correct at the moment.

 # Contribution
 Anyone can contribute as long as they follow the format rules below.
 This isn't like a personal project or anything.
+Just make sure every commit that the ROM will properly assemble.

 # Format
 I'm focusing on readability so its important that everything is nice and consistent.